RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 ## Changing the Management Web UI Port

-If for any reason you want to use a custom port for the RS Web UI instead of the default port, 8443, you can change the port.
+If for any reason you want to use a custom port for the RS Web UI instead of the default port (8443), you can change the port.
 Before you change the RS Web UI port, make sure that the new port is not in use by another process.